 1. Create a web page devoted to disability.

-Have a section on your website that puts relevant, up-to-date information in one place for the convenience of your customers and clients with disabilities.
+Have a section on your website that collects relevant, up-to-date information in one place for the convenience of your customers and clients with disabilities.
 This can include any accessibility considerations or accommodations such as where your wheelchair-friendly parking is located, or where to pick up assisted listening devices.
 It can highlight those of your services or events that may be most targeted to people with disabilities and explain how to use or attend them.
-Your customer service and digital accessibility policies can be posted here.
+Post your customer service, digital accessibility policies, and accessibility statements here as well.

 2. Feature people with disabilities in marketing.

 In 2016, Lloyds Banking Group in Britain reviewed more than 1,300 ads and concluded that almost none of the minority groups portrayed – fewer than one percent – were people with visible disabilities.
-When people with disabilities were portrayed, it was almost always someone using a wheelchair, as opposed to the many other diverse types of disabilities.
-According to the survey, “Nearly half of respondents believe that disabled people were underrepresented in advertising.”4
+When people with disabilities were portrayed, it was usually someone using a wheelchair, as opposed to the many other diverse types of disabilities.
+According to the survey, “Nearly half of respondents believe that disabled people were underrepresented in advertising.”7

 When ads do feature people with disabilities, they stand out spectacularly, especially when the individuals in the ads are going about their day just like everyone else, and not treated as “different.”
 When this is done well, the disabilities aren’t the focus of the ads – the products are.

-Unilever achieves this balance in its 2017 commercial for Dove Shower Foam, in which a woman who is blind describes her positive impressions of the cleanser’s feel on her skin: “weightless” and “moisturizing.”5 Microsoft’s 2017 ad for its Surface line of products features a group of deaf football athletes, but the emphasis is on how well the touchscreen whiteboards and computers allow players to collaborate as a team6.
+Unilever achieves this balance in its 2017 commercial for Dove Shower Foam, in which a woman who is blind describes her positive impressions of the cleanser’s feel on her skin: “weightless” and “moisturizing.”8 Microsoft’s 2017 ad for its Surface line of products features a group of deaf football athletes, but the emphasis is on how well the touch screen whiteboards and computers allow players to collaborate as a team.9

 3. Provide assistive technology to your customers and clients with disabilities.